Case Study: Managing your electoral roll

 About the author...

-Paul, and his wife Fiona, used to lead the Vineyard church in Bournemouth, UK, where they introduced ChurchSuite and My ChurchSuite to their church.
-Paul now heads up customer support and training at ChurchSuite, including helping other ChurchSuite churches looking to introduce the member-facing My ChurchSuite in their local church context.
+Paul, and his wife Fiona, used to lead the Vineyard church in Bournemouth, UK, where they introduced ChurchSuite and My ChurchSuite to the church.
+Paul now heads up customer support and training at ChurchSuite.

 In this article Paul explores how churches might use some of the features within ChurchSuite to help maintain and manage the church electoral roll.

-The Parochial Church Council (PCC) of each Anglican parish church is required to appoint a church electoral roll officer who maintains the church electoral roll of lay members entitled to take part in the annual parochial church meeting (APCM).
+The Parochial Church Council (PCC) of each Anglican parish church is required to appoint an electoral roll officer who maintains the electoral roll of lay members entitled to take part in the annual parochial church meeting (APCM).
 A new roll must be prepared every 6 years and revised annually.

 ChurchSuite includes a number of features that can help with maintaining and managing your electoral roll.
 In this article we will focus on the Address Book, but since electoral roll members can be aged 16+, you may need to consider creating the same Address Book options outlined in the article in your Children module too.